mojaloop/mojaloop/contribute/Documentation-Style-Guide.md

 # Documentation Style Guide
-In most cases, the Level One Project project follows the latest edition of the Associated Press Stylebook.
+In most cases, Mojaloop follows the latest edition of the Associated Press Stylebook.
 The following are foundation-specific guidelines which have been updated and slightly modified.

 ### Academic degrees
 In most cases, you don’t need to mention a person’s academic degrees.
 It’s never necessary to mention a bachelor’s degree.